Odden69/memory-game/README.md

 ![The starting page of the game](assets/images/readme-img/start-page.png)
 - On the "how to play" page the player can:
   - Learn how the game is played and what the scoring is based on.
   - Go back to the starting page.
-  - Via a link in the text go to the "choose board size" page.
 ![The how to play page](assets/images/readme-img/howtoplay-page.png)
 - The "choose board size" page gives the player an option to choose between different difficult levels by changing the size of the game board:
   - Four different board sizes are provided.
 The selected board size is highlighted with a switch of text and button colours.